Aposymbiont/split-keyboards/README.md

 Rotary `encoder`
 : one or more knobs which can press keys, useful for volume up/down, page-up/page-down, etc.

-`trackp` trackpoint/trackpad
+`track` track ball/point/pad
-: an integrated laptop-style mouse
+: an integrated mouse (a laptop-style trackpoint, a trackpad or a larger trackball)

 `display`
 : a display on the keyboard, which can show status (Caps Lock, current layer, macros etc)